 Conduct three HHW collection events that incorporate an education and outreach component.
 The HHW events are coordinated by City's Solid Waste Division in conjunction with Comal County.
 Each HHW event costs approximately \$40,000-\$45,000 which includes event set-up and HHW disposal costs.
+The average cost of a HHW collection event is \$40,385 based on HHW from 2018 and 2019.
 The cost of the first two HHW events is shared evenly between the City and Comal County.
-The third event is funded largely by the EAHCP (\$38,000) with the remaining cost paid for by the City.
+The EAHCP program will fund the third event.